thousands of young Scots

-Across Scotland, young people are achieving extraordinary things in grassroot sport through their efforts and determination.
+Right across Scotland young people, through their efforts and determination, are achieving extraordinary things in sport.
 This can either be through playing or helping to increase access and opportunities for sport and active living.
-We want to hear about teams, individuals, coaches, volunteers and indeed anyone else who is inspiring others or set to be the next Scottish sporting star.
+We want to hear about teams, individuals, coaches, volunteers and indeed anyone else who is inspiring others or set to be the next star of Scottish sporting star.

 Health and Wellbeing

 Young people across Scotland are involved in supporting and inspiring others to improve their physical and mental health.
 They might be providing support in their communities, looking to change policy or services, working in healthcare or involved with healthcare charities.
 It’s important that their contributions are recognised.
 If you know a young person or a group of young people hard at work to improve people’s health - let us know.

 Equality and Diversity

 The Equality and Diversity Award recognises a young person or group of young people working tirelessly to promote equality, diversity and inclusion or challenge prejudice and discrimination.
 Their efforts will have helped encourage respect, tolerance and understanding across all ages, races, faiths, genders, cultures, communities and identity.
 Celebrate their achievements and enter them for the Sunday Mail Young Scot Awards Equality and Diversity Award.

 This is your opportunity to celebrate a young person’s or a group of young people’s contribution to arts and culture in Scotland.
 Are they inspiring and helping others to express themselves through arts or making a difference to their local community by sharing their time or creations in a creative way?
 If so, we want to hear about them so please nominate them for the Sunday Mail Young Scot Awards Arts category.